NorESMhub/noresm_simulations/README.md

-# noresmdev_case_config repo
+# noresm_simulations

-The noresmdev_case_config repository is dedicated to development of new cases for NorESM including for NorESM component models.
+The noresm_simulations repository is dedicated to development of new cases for NorESM including for NorESM component models.

 The idea for this repository was stolen shamelessly from the [NCAR amwg_dev repo](https://github.com/NCAR/amwg_dev).